 Take these 9 steps to prepare your property before you jump into the rental market:

-- Take pride in your home– Make sure your home is freshly painted, clean and the carpets are clean and free of stains.
+- Take pride in your home– Make sure your home is freshly painted, clean and the carpets are free of stains.
 Having a home that is pleasing to the eye will attract more tenants and give you a better chance of choosing a good tenant.
 Keep in mind that you are setting precedence with how you want your tenants to treat your home by your presentation.

 - Inspect your home– While your home is empty, inspect for potential maintenance issues such as leaking roofs, dripping pipes and plumbing fixtures.
 Tenants gravitate to a well maintained home and keeping your home maintained can save on costly repairs.

-- Evaluate safety– Look for any obvious safety issues such as ungrounded electrical outlets, exposed wiring or inoperable smoke/carbon monoxide detectors.
+- Evaluate for safety– Look for any obvious safety issues such as ungrounded electrical outlets, exposed wiring or inoperable smoke/carbon monoxide detectors.
 Taking care of these now can avoid a costly law suit in the future.

 - Check with your insurance company– Rental homes require a landlord policy.
 Normally these policies are less expensive because they do not cover the contents in the home.
 Also, you should ask if any pets are excluded from your policy.
-Some dog breeds can be exclusions such as pit bulls and rottweilers.
+Some dog breeds can be excluded such as pit bulls and rottweilers.

 - Advertise your property– Make sure you take high quality pictures to attract potential tenants.
 Post your listing on as many sites as possible.
 Zillow, Hotpads and Craigslist are all good places to list your rental for free.